Aged Care - COVID-19

 In order to protect vulnerable South Australians, recommended restrictions on visits to hospitals remain in place.

-There are no new cases of COVID-19 today.
-There have been a total of 618 cases notified in South Australia.More about COVID-19 update 4 March 2021
+There has been one new case of COVID-19 reported today.
+There have been a total of 742 cases notified in South Australia.More about COVID-19 update 15 May 2021